charlize1174/Mergers_and_Acquisitions_IBM/README.md

 - Models were evaluated using Mean Squared Error (MSE) on both the training and test datasets, with k-fold cross-validation used to validate performance.

 ## Final Results and Conclusions
-- The **Decision Tree Regressor** provided a baseline performance with an MSE of `X` on the test set.
-While it offered interpretability, the model was prone to slight overfitting, especially given the small dataset size.
-- The **Random Forest Regressor** outperformed the decision tree, achieving a lower MSE of `Y`, indicating better generalization and more accurate predictions.
-Feature importance analysis revealed that business type and acquisition year were the most influential factors in predicting acquisition costs.
+- The **Decision Tree Regressor** showed the following performance:
+    - **Cross-Validation MSE**: `6.13e+19`
+    - **Test MSE**: `4.15e+19`
+    - Despite pre-pruning techniques, the Decision Tree model displayed high variance and struggled to generalize well.
+The relatively large difference between cross-validation MSE and test MSE suggests that the model might still be overfitting, especially considering the small dataset.

+- The **Random Forest Regressor** outperformed the Decision Tree, with the following results:
+    - **Cross-Validation MSE**: `4.24e+19`
+    - **Test MSE**: `2.09e+19`
+    - The Random Forest model demonstrated better generalization compared to the single Decision Tree, as evidenced by the lower MSE scores.
+The ensemble method's ability to aggregate multiple trees reduced overfitting and improved the model’s predictive power on unseen data.

-### Conclusion
+### Implications
-This project demonstrates that ensemble methods like Random Forests can significantly improve prediction accuracy over single decision trees, particularly in scenarios with small datasets.
-The analysis also highlighted key drivers of acquisition costs for IBM, providing valuable insights for future strategic decisions.
+- The significant difference in MSE between the two models highlights the advantage of using ensemble methods, especially with small datasets that are prone to overfitting.
+The Random Forest’s lower MSE indicates that it is more reliable for predicting acquisition costs, providing more stable and accurate estimates.
+- Although the MSE values are large, the comparison between models shows that the Random Forest model is better suited for this task, capturing the patterns in the data more effectively.

 ## Repository Structure
 - `acquisitions_update_2021.csv`: Contains the dataset used for the project.